Welcome to Jumped Up

 We want to empower and enrich theatre-makers and audiences by curating a responsive programme of events, performances and opportunities that cultivates ambition, curiosity and vital communities.
 This is, we believe, everything theatre should be.

-Our vision has been acknowledged by financial support from Arts Council England, a growing reputation across the region, including a commissions with Nottingham Playhouse and Ipswich’s Pulse Festival in 2011, and a new partnership with Battersea Arts Centre, Platform8.
+Our vision has been acknowledged by financial support from Arts Council England, a growing reputation across the region, including a commissions with Nottingham Playhouse and Ipswich’s Pulse Festival in 2011, and a new partnership with Battersea Arts Centre creating Platform8 - Festivals of Theatre for Peterborough.

 Artistic Director, Kate Hall, has also worked for Eastern Angles Theatre Company, Nottingham Playhouse, Manchester Royal Exchange, Royal Shakespeare Company, The Royal Albert Hall, Vivacity, and ADEC’s Creative People & Places project, Market Place.

 Jumped Up is committed to producing plays, supporting artists and working with communities.
 We offer skills, insight and a passion for engaging audiences in programmes that are strong and relevant.
 We welcome collaboration, support and opportunities.

-Get in touch at email@example.com, or keep up-to-date by signing up for a monthly newsletter below.
+Get in touch at email@example.com, or keep up-to-date by signing up for our festival newsletter here.

 Kate has had a diverse career in theatre, founding Jumped Up Theatre in 1993 with fellow drama graduates, working for a number of organisations, from the Royal Shakespeare Company to Manchester Royal Exchange, in a range of roles from Assistant Director to Education Officer.
 Kate has also managed venues and delivered workshops in school, and was a founding member of Creative Peterborough.

 From 2012-2015 she ran audience development projects in Peterborough as the Arts Programme Manager for Vivacity and from 2015-2017 was Project Director for Market Place, the Creative People & Places programme in Fenland and Forest Heath.